 Why do so many fail?
 I think the answer is simple: We are an industry that requires people to complete anywhere from 60 to 90 hours of classroom time to get licensed, and in most cases, the coursework teaches them only how to pass the exam — not how to run a business.

-So here are 6 steps every new agent needs to take to ensure the longevity of their business.
+So here are some steps every new agent needs to take to ensure the longevity of their business.